 There is a strong possibility that states will enact new or expanded consumption taxes on digital goods and services in the wake of the COVID-19 crisis.
 Companies selling or buying digital goods and services should be aware of this possibility, and should be ready to act to expand their current digital goods and services sales and use tax compliance process.
 They should also know the ramifications, from both a cost and compliance perspective, of such taxes.
 The RSM U.S. State and Local Tax group can assist both buyers and sellers of digital goods and services to prepare for the likelihood of additional taxes.

 Other state considerations for the COVID-19 pandemic can be found in RSM’s State tax planning in response to economic distress.
-For more information on the coronavirus, please see RSM’s Coronavirus Resource Center which includes related and frequently updated developments and a link to sign up for RSM’s weekly Coronavirus webcast series.
+For more information on the coronavirus, please see RSM’s Coronavirus Resource Center which includes related and frequently updated developments.